cbeust/kobalt-android/README.md

 The plug-in uses Google's Android build library, which guarantees that all these operations are being performed the same way as the official Gradle Android plug-in.
 This also makes it easier to add new functionalities as they get added to the official Android builder library.

 For a full example of a complex Android application being built with Kobalt, take a look at the [Kobalt u2020 fork](https://github.com/cbeust/u2020/blob/build-with-kobalt/kobalt/src/Build.kt).

+# SDK Management

+Kobalt will automatically everything that is necessary to build Android applications, including:

+- The Android SDK
+- Support libraries
+- Build tools
+- etc...

+The plug-in will start by looking if `$ANDROID_HOME` is defined and if it is, use it.
+It it's not defined, the SDK will be downloaded in `~/.android-sdk`.

 # Build file